Jack Tuttle’s Student Hall of Fame

 Mark Wardenburg: After having given up his violin training from his school years, Mark decided to pick it back up and dedicate himself to bluegrass fiddle.
 Primarily taking my group classes, with a few private lessons, Mark has become a mainstay of the South Bay jam scene.
 He is now the bluegrass fiddler with The Mighty Crows and has won the NCBS “Fiddler of the Year” award.

 Molly Tuttle: Molly started guitar at age eight, playing bluegrass banjo at age ten, singing at age eleven, playing clawhammer banjo at age thirteen.
 She now tours worldwide, has been on the cover of many magazines and resides in Nashville, when not on the road.
 She is a highly regarded songwriter and is the first female winner of IBMA’s Guitar Player of the Year award.
+Molly is the first bluegrass artist ever nominated for the “Best New Artist” Grammy category and has won a Grammy for her Crooked Tree album.

 Michael Tuttle: The youngest of the Tuttle kids, Michael got off to the fastest start.
 After just a year, he had no trouble keeping up with his older siblings.
 He has mastered tons of bluegrass tunes and songs and can play a mean guitar on occasion.
 His YouTube video, El Cumbanchero, made at age eight, has over 1.5 million viewings.